devseme/Quote-App/README.md

 ## Description
 This is an application where users can create quotes and have those quotes voted on whether they are terrible or are inspirational.
 ## Setup/Installation Requirements
-* [Fork my code](https://github.com/devseme/Urban-Pizzas.git) on your terminal and run the project in your files and code editor.

 * Also run my deployed project at [Deloyed-page](https://devseme.github.io/Urban-Pizzas/)

 ## Development server